-In our recent ‘Flexibility for Squash' blog article we looked at the use of stretching as part of a squash-specific warm-up, where the traditional concept of ‘static' stretching was somewhat outdated, and had showed little appreciable benefit in controlled studies.
+In our recent ‘Flexibility for Squash’ blog article, we looked at the use of stretching as part of a squash-specific warm-up, where the traditional concept of ‘static’ stretching was somewhat outdated and had shown little appreciable benefit in controlled studies.

 For a lot of people, ‘stretching’ or ‘flexibility’ brings to mind what is more properly known as ‘static’ stretching.
 There are however a number of different types of stretching and flexibility exercises (and indeed, different types of static stretch).
 These can be classified in a number of different ways, but the 4 main types of these are outlined and described below:

-Static stretching firstly then, is generally defined as a stretch that doesn't involve any significant movements or muscle contractions around the joint.
-In static stretching a joint is taken to its full range of motion, and then held at that point of bind.
+Firstly then, is generally defined as a stretch that doesn’t involve any significant movements or muscle contractions around the joint.
+In static stretching, a joint is taken to its full range of motion and then held at that point of a bind.
 These stretches can also be performed with external assistance, where a passive stretch is aided by the application of controlled force from a partner or through the use of some kind of an implement such as a strap.
 If using these exercises it is very important that the external force is applied slowly and gradually, particularly if coming from a partner, to ensure safety and prevent injury.
-Most types of yoga exercises have elements of static stretching and various 'held' positions as their base.
+Most types of yoga exercises have elements of static stretching and various ‘held’ positions as their base.

 There are several PNF stretching variations, incorporating various muscular holds and contractions.
 In the most commonly used variant, the ‘contract-relax’ method, the target muscle is first contracted, then relaxed and stretched with an assist from a partner or an applied force such as a towel or strap – one of our examples of this here on the site is our ‘chest opener’ exercise.